henokkhm/portfolio-prototype-bootstrap/README.md

 # Hello, Microverse <a name="about-project"></a>

-**Hello, Microverse** is the first project in Module-1 of the Full Stack Developer program at Microverse.
-It taught me good workflow habits such as Git best practices and linting.
+**Hello, Microverse** is a Bootstrap CSS implementation of the first project in Module-1 of the Full Stack Developer program at Microverse.
+The original project used vanilla CSS, and can be found [here](https://github.com/henokkhm/portfolio-site).

 ## 🛠 Built With <a name="built-with"></a>